pluralsh/documentation/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

 To recall which applications she's installed, she should refer to the information she copied in step 4.

+{% hint style="info" %}
+Service accounts need to be explicitly granted install permissions in your account before you can successfully run the bundle install command.
+Be sure to create a role [here](https://app.plural.sh/account/roles) with install permissions and add the service account to it to grant them access.
+{% endhint %}

 ### 8. Alice builds and deploys the Plural installation repo under the new user

 Alice should run: